 Full Command-Line Interface¶

-usage: catkin clean [-h] [--workspace WORKSPACE] [--profile PROFILE] [--dry-run] [--verbose] [--yes] [--force] [--all-profiles] [--deinit] [-l] [-b] [-d] [-i] [--dependants] [--orphans] [--setup-files] [PKGNAME [PKGNAME ...]]
+usage: catkin clean [-h] [--workspace WORKSPACE] [--profile PROFILE] [--dry-run] [--verbose] [--yes] [--force] [--all-profiles] [--deinit] [-l] [-b] [-d] [-i] [--this] [--dependents] [--orphans] [--setup-files] [PKGNAME [PKGNAME ...]]
 Deletes various products of the build verb. optional arguments: -h, --help show this help message and exit --workspace WORKSPACE, -w WORKSPACE The path to the catkin_tools workspace or a directory contained within it (default: ".") --profile PROFILE The name of a config profile to use (default: active profile) --dry-run, -n Show the effects of the clean action without modifying the workspace. --verbose, -v Verbose status output. --yes, -y Assume "yes" to all interactive checks. --force, -f Allow cleaning files outside of the workspace root. --all-profiles Apply the specified clean operation for all profiles in this workspace.
 Full: Remove everything except the source space. --deinit De-initialize the workspace, delete all build profiles and configuration.
 This will also clean subdirectories for all profiles in the workspace.
 Spaces: Clean workspace subdirectories for the selected profile. -l, --logs Remove the entire log space. -b, --build Remove the entire build space. -d, --devel Remove the entire devel space. -i, --install Remove the entire install space.
 Packages: Clean products from specific packages in the workspace.
 Note that these options are only available in a `linked` devel space layout.
 These options will also automatically enable the --force-cmake option for the next build invocation.
-PKGNAME Explicilty specify a list of specific packages to clean from the build, devel, and install space. --dependants, --deps Clean the packages which depend on the packages to be cleaned. --orphans Remove products from packages are no longer in the source space.
-Note that this also removes packages which are blacklisted or which contain `CATKIN_INGORE` marker files.
+PKGNAME Explicilty specify a list of specific packages to clean from the build, devel, and install space. --this Clean the package containing the current working directory from the build, devel, and install space. --dependents, --deps Clean the packages which depend on the packages to be cleaned. --orphans Remove products from packages are no longer in the source space.
+Note that this also removes packages which are blacklisted or which contain `CATKIN_IGNORE` marker files.
 Advanced: Clean other specific parts of the workspace. --setup-files Clear the catkin-generated setup files from the devel and install spaces.